annaesvensson/yellow-search/README.md

 The search is available on your website as `http://website/search/`.
 It searches trough content of the entire website, only visible pages are included.
 To show a search field on your website use a `[search]` shortcut.

-If you don't want that a page is visible in the search results, set `Status: unlisted` in the [page settings](https://github.com/annaesvensson/yellow-core#settings-page) at the top of a page.
+If you don't want that a page is visible, set `Status: unlisted` in the [page settings](https://github.com/annaesvensson/yellow-core#settings-page) at the top of a page.

 ## How to customise a search